davidsonpoole/encryptor/README.md

 # Davidson's AES Encryptor
 ## Description
-A 256-bit AES encryptor written in Java with GUI built using the Spring framework.
+A 256-bit AES encryptor written in Java with GUI built using the Swing framework.
 You can encrypt and decrypt files up to 150MB.

 ## File Formats
 - Encrypted files have a `.encrypted` extension, and key files have a `.key` extension.